Revolutionizing Agricultural Modeling & Monitoring in a Changing Climate

 Our technology makes it possible to observe and measure land and water resources for every farm on the planet.
+Read the steps below to learn about how we use our data streams to get insights, that are used to create scientific models, that are then integrated with AI and supercomputers.

 Data streams from 20+ different satellites are processed with our fusion algorithms, which eliminate gaps in the data and remove the effects of clouds.